ikatkov/mblock-atmega168-device/README.md

-# Arduino Atmega168 device into makeblock IDE
+# How to add Arduinodevice into [Makeblock](https://www.makeblock.com/) IDE

+This is an example for Atmega168.

 ## Hack boards.js